stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 **Duration:** Instantaneous

 A beam of crackling energy streaks toward a creature within range.
 Make a ranged spell attack against the target.
 On a hit, the target takes 1d10 + your spellcasting ability modifier force damage.

-The spell creates more than one beam when you reach higher levels: two beams at 5th level, three beams at 11th level, and four beams at 17th level.
-You can direct the beams at the same target or at different ones.
-Make a separate attack roll for each beam.

 ## Fire Bolt
 *Evocation Cantrip*<br>